VMworld EMEA 2015 – Tips & Tricks

 Use large luggage – when you visit the Solution Exchange you will get a lot of vendor swag especially T-shirts you have to carry home! 🙂

-Attend Partner day – there is a special day for partners where you get the latest info about the partner program, how to sell products, acquiring new customers, etc.
+Attend Partner day / TAM day – there is a special day for partners where you get the latest info about the partner program, how to sell products, acquiring new customers, etc. On the same day there is also a TAM day, where customers who have a TAM (Technical Account Manager) can join great exclusive sessions.

-Get certified – If you want to get certified with VCP or VCAP use the 50% off promotion when you are at VMworld.
-This can save you 200$ when doing a VCAP.
+Get certified – If you want to get certified with VCP or VCAP/VCIX use the 50% off promotion when you are at VMworld.
+This can save you 200$ when doing a VCAP/VCIX.
 I’m using the partner day for exam scheduling so I don’t miss the other cool stuff.
+In 2014 I was little bit lazy doing certification because the only one left was VCIX-NV and I felt not so prepared for it.

-Taking pictures – at one VMworld I carried my DSLR with me.
+Taking pictures – You can take pictures at VMworld with your DSRL if you have one, but keep in mind you need to carry it and the lens(es) with you.
 With the backpack (incl.
 Laptop) and the DSRL bag it’s getting very heavy over time.
 So use a small camera – it should be sufficient even when you take pictures of the general sessions.
+I carry a Canon S110 with me for videos and photos which is also pretty good when it comes to low light situations.

 Get a Twitter account – it’s easier to get in touch and follow people.
 You will also get a lot of information when using twitter e.g. new blog posts or information about parties at VMworld.